ossf/scorecard/docs/checks.md

 ## Packaging

 This check tries to determine if the project is published as a package that other developers can install/download.
-Packaging your project is important for users to receive updates and security patches automatically.
+Packaging your project is essential for users to receive updates and security patches automatically.
 A low score is considered `Medium` risk.
-The check currently looks for [GitHub packaging workflows]( https://docs.github.com/en/packages/learn-github-packages/publishing-a-package) and language-specific GitHub Actions that upload the package to a correpdonsing hub, e.g., [Npm](https://www.npmjs.com/).
+The check currently looks for [GitHub packaging workflows]( https://docs.github.com/en/packages/learn-github-packages/publishing-a-package) and language-specific GitHub Actions that upload the package to a corresponding hub, e.g., [Npm](https://www.npmjs.com/).
 There is a plan to add better support to query package manager hubs directly in the future, e.g., for [Npm](https://www.npmjs.com/), [PyPi](https://pypi.org/).

 **Remediation steps**
 - Publish your project as a [downloadable package](https://docs.github.com/en/packages/learn-github-packages/publishing-a-package).